Luxury 8 day driving tour of North and North West Ireland

 Your time in Derry will include an award-winning private walking tour, established by the late Martin McCrossan.
 Taking in many vantage points across the city, you’ll learn about its incredible history including The Bogside, The Bloody Sunday Story, and The Peoples’ Gallery.
 Lunch will be to suit you in Derry, and you’ll have some spare time to do your own exploring.

 When you’re ready, your driver-guide will take the wheel again, travelling into County Donegal.
 We call it God’s County.
 National Geographic let it top their Cool List in 2017.
 With good reason.
+In 2023, Donegal has been named the fourth-best region in the world to visit in 2024 by Lonely Planet

 Awash with castles, rugged coastline and mountainous scenery, you’ll really feel off the beaten track.
 Following part of The Wild Atlantic Way again, you’ll be glad of your driver-guide as you’re safely transported to Solis Lough Eske Castle – your home for the next two nights.

-A 5-star castle hotel in a secluded lakeside spot, just outside Donegal town, Solis Lough Eske Castle is rich in history; closely associated with the O’Donnell Clan.
+There are some wonderful 4-star luxury hotels on the coast at Rathmullan, Gaoth Dobhair and Donegal Town or perhaps a 5-star castle hotel in a secluded lakeside spot, just outside Donegal town, Solis Lough Eske Castle is rich in history; closely associated with the O’Donnell Clan.
 Lovingly restored to blend historic ancestry with modern elegance, this incredible hotel can certainly claim to be award-winning.

 Exploring County Donegal: A true picture of Ireland